 Note : This post is for .NET Core version 1.1 or .NET Standard 1.6.
 At that time, the SmtpClient class had not been ported across.
-If you are able to use .NET Core 2.0, then you are able to now use SmtpClient.
-Read this updated post for more info!
+It is now recommended that you use a popular 3rd party library called “MailKit”.
+You can read our guide on getting up and running with it right here!

 You’ve upgraded your latest project to the very latest version of .net core, but you can’t seem to find the correct SMTPClient namespace?
 It used to live in System.Net.Mail, but it’s just gone *poof*.
 What gives?